Ladder Street: Features

 The Man Mo Temple on Hollywood Road is located at the corner of Ladder Street.

 The Chinese YMCA of Hong Kong, Bridges Street Centre, is located at the corner of Bridges Street and Ladder Street.

 Metal railings have been installed at the centre of the street and open drainage channels are located at each side to drain off rainwater.
 Many old sections of stone retaining walls and boundary walls are located along Ladder Street.

 Plans to build escalators at five sections of Ladder Street were considered by the Transport and Housing Bureau but were abandoned in 2010 due to heritage concerns.

 In popular culture

 Ladder Street was one of the filming locations of the 1960 film The World of Suzie Wong.

+Ladder street was featured as a main location and metaphor for the downfall of Hong Kong in the 2004 Hong Kong independent suspense movie The Cat of Hollywood, directed by Lam Chun Yue Pierre.